uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 For this section we suggest you use the [freenode web client](http://webchat.freenode.net/).
 This allows you to set up your own channel and then your students can join it too.
-Now, with channels on this service, anyone can join them, so if your channel name is too obvious, you might get members of the public joining.
+With channels on this service, anyone can join them, so if your channel name is too obvious, you might get members of the public joining.
 It's best to break convention with channel names and use ###irc-myschool-thedate or something similar.
-Students can also download and install IRC clients, but this is complicated to configure, so it’s best to use the web version for now.
+Students can also download and install IRC clients, but this is complicated to configure, so it’s best to use the web version.
 Just tell them what channel to join.

 {panel end}

 Internet Relay Chat (IRC) is a system that lets you transfer messages in the form of text.
 It’s essentially a chat protocol.
 The system uses a client-server model.
 Clients are chat programs installed on a user’s computer that connect to a central server.
 The clients communicate the message to the central server which in turn relays that to other clients.